storepeter/DualFirmware_Marlin_Klipper/README.md

 check for trampolines,handle vector_table, suggest DUAL_BASE
 ```

-Without options it will show you a map of the flash on the MCU
+Without options it will show a map of the flash on the MCU

 	$dualtool.sh